astralfrontier/astralfrontier.org-OLD/source/_posts/crossbreed.md

 engineering.
 Lord Oswald E. Spencer, one of the virologists and independently wealthy to begin with, publicly becomes president of Umbrella.
 In 1966, he, Dr. James Marcus, and Brandon Bailey make a breakthrough in unlocking the double-stranded RNA virus they called "Progenitor".

-Lord Spencer has a mansion in the Arklay Mountains designed and built in 1967 as a place where research can take place away from official scrutiny and Blackwatch's prying eyes.
+Lord Spencer has a mansion in the Arklay Mountains designed and built in 1967 as a place where research can take place away from official scrutiny and Blackwatch's prying eyes. ^[[Resident Evil: Spencer Mansion](http://residentevil.wikia.com/wiki/Spencer_Mansion)]

 Spencer also leads an expedition to the city of Ndipaya people, during which his colleague Sir Edward Ashford dies due to viral exposure.
-To cover their tracks in Africa, the Umbrella team releases an artificial and rapidly-spreading virus into the ancient Ndipaya ruins.
+To cover their tracks in Africa, the Umbrella team releases an artificial and rapidly-spreading virus into the ancient Ndipaya ruins. ^[[Resident Evil: Ndipaya](http://residentevil.wikia.com/wiki/Ndipaya)]
 Blackwatch officers General Ford and Major General McClintock use a fuel bomb to destroy the infected area, assigning the name "Motaba" to the viral agent they found.

 Spencer's real reason for creating the mansion is to get access to George Trevor's daughter Lisa, and her unique "Little Sister"